hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Computer Architecture/ILP - Pipeline.md

 ## How many stages?
 When stages are increased in a pipeline:
-- less work at each stage, so clock rates increase, at the same time CPI will be higher due to more hazards from deep stages, overall leading to, according to [[Architect Fundamental - Power & Energy|CPU dynamic power]] formula, higher CPU active power
+- less work at each stage, so clock rates increase, at the same time CPI will be higher due to more hazards from deep stages, overall leading to, according to [[Arch. - Power & Energy|CPU dynamic power]] formula, higher CPU active power
-- according to [[Architect Fundamental - Performance#Benchmark performance metrics|CPU time]]/execution time formula, CPU time decreased or increased where there will be an optimal performance for some number of stages.
+- according to [[Arch. - Performance#Benchmark performance metrics|CPU time]]/execution time formula, CPU time decreased or increased where there will be an optimal performance for some number of stages.
 If only *performance* is considered, 30~40-stage pipeline is usually optimal; if *performance* and *power & energy* are considered, usually 10 - 15 stages are optimal.